walkandride/H1B-ViSA-Project/README.md

 2016 | Tanzania | 2 | 140 | 21
 2016 | Togo | 1 | 129 | 21

 > Interesting footnote.
 An initial investigation revealed that in 2011 there were no approved H1-B visas.
 This does not seem correct.
 Since the h1b_petitions table does not have the immigrant's country of origin, we have to infer this information from the h1b_nationality table.
 This table shows the number of H1-B applicants by nationality.
-A closer look reveals that there were zero H1-B applicants in 2011.
-A startling find that spurs more questions.
+A closer look revealed that there were, in fact, zero H1-B applicants in 2011.
+A startling find that spurred more questions.

 ---